EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-3_calculating_health_level.md

-## Validating and Publish the pipeline
+## Step 5: Validating and Publishing the Pipeline

 When the configuration of the operators is completed, we can now validate the configuration and publish the pipeline.